Oct 29, 2020 Jambo

 Back to the Top!

-User-friendly SRM requires a development team that understands coding, design and how people will interact with information within the system.
+User-friendly SRM requires a development team that understands coding, design, and how people interact with information within the system.

 Consider the following elements that can help make an SRM user-friendly: